kiwilan/social-oembed/README.md

 ## Why ?

 [OpenGraph](https://ogp.me/) protocol offer a way to get meta data from a website to display a nice preview in social media and [oEmbed](https://oembed.com/) offer to display an iframe from another website like social network.
-To get OpenGraph data from any website, you have to crawl it to extract metadata, for oEmbed, each social network have their own API to get the iframe.

-With OpenGraph, from JavaScript application, on client side, you can't parse a website, you have to call an API to get these data, some services offer this API, but mostly aren't open source.
+With OpenGraph, from JavaScript application, on client side, you can't crawl website to extract metadata, you have to call an API to get these data, some services offer this API, but mostly aren't open source.
 About these services, you can find [opengraph.io](https://www.opengraph.io/) (free with API limit requests) or [iframely](https://iframely.com/) (with own hosted solution).

-With oEmbed, it's really complicated, each social network have their own API, with some limitations (Instagram or Facebook for example), some services offer to get these data but you have to pay for it, and it's really expensive ([smashballoon](https://smashballoon.com/), [embedsocial](https://embedsocial.com/)...).
-Only [iframely](https://iframely.com/) offer a free plan with some limitations, with own hosted, but you can't access to Instagram or Facebook cause by [Meta limitations](https://www.nosto.com/blog/instagram-api-limit/)*.
+With oEmbed, it's really complicated, each social network have their own API, with some limitations, some services offer to get these data but you have to pay for it, and it's really expensive ([smashballoon](https://smashballoon.com/), [embedsocial](https://embedsocial.com/)...).
+Only [iframely](https://iframely.com/) offer a free plan with some limitations, with own hosted, but with some limitations with Instagram or Facebook cause by [Meta](https://www.nosto.com/blog/instagram-api-limit/)*.

 **This project is an attempt to offer a free (with own hosted solution) and open source API to get OpenGraph and oEmbed data.**